 I pressed the gas pedal and steered the car right.
-“What will be, will be.”
-I told myself as I reached to turn on high beams.
-Fumbling with the controls, while trying to keep the car from bouncing too much on the potholes of the rural road, I accidently pulled the lever and completely turned off the headlights.
+“What will be, will be,” I told myself as I reached to turn on the high beams.
+Fumbling with the controls, while trying to keep the car from bouncing too much on the potholes of the rural road, I accidentally pulled the lever and completely turned off the headlights.
 The darkness that followed was like nothing I have ever seen before.
-It was absolute, all-encompassing, pitch black void.
+It was an absolute, all-encompassing, pitch-black void.
 The car roared forward, shaking and bouncing on the gravel, as my fingers reached for the headlight controls.
-It would have made sense to panic in that moment, to slam on brakes, to freak out.
+It would have made sense to panic at that moment, to slam on the brakes, to freak out.
 It was strange that I didn’t.
 Those few seconds of darkness, before I turned the headlights back on, were strangely serene.
-I was already panicking before this, running through various scenarios in my head of every terrible thing that can happen to us in the middle of nowhere once we ran out of gas, when the sudden darkness snapped me out of it.
+I was already panicking before this, running through various scenarios in my head of every terrible thing that can happen to us in the middle of nowhere once we ran out of gas when the sudden darkness snapped me out of it.
 I held my breath staring out into the black abyss beyond my windshield, my head suddenly empty of thoughts and anxiety.
 As the headlights turned back on, I could hear Victor audibly exhale on the seat next to me.

 “That was fun!” he said, “Let’s do it again!”

 We drove into the night, no civilization in sight, gas gauge planted solidly at “E”, laughing our heads off.
 Somehow, we made it into the town.
 When I say town, I mean suddenly there were a few houses on the road and an intersecting street with a gas station on one corner and a bar on another.
 The gas station was closed.
 The bar was open.